The Man with the Golden Arm: Plot

+Frankie soon gets an audition and asks Sparrow to get him a new suit, but the suit is stolen and he ends up in a cell at a local Chicago police precinct.
+Schwiefka offers to pay the bail, if Frankie deals cards for him again.
+Frankie refuses at first because he thinks that Schwiefka told the police that the suit is stolen, and he does not want to deal anymore, fearing the atmosphere may lead him to relapse.
+But he soon changes his mind, based on his desire to land an audition.

 Soon Frankie succumbs and is back on drugs and dealing marathon all-night card games for Schwiefka.
-Molly sees he is using drugs again and runs away from him.
 He gets a tryout as a drummer but spends 24 hours straight dealing a poker game, during which he is discovered cheating and beaten up.
-Desperately needing a fix, Frankie follows Louie home, attacks him, and ransacks his house, but cannot find his drug stash.
-At the audition, with withdrawal coming on, Frankie can't keep the beat and ruins his chance of landing the drumming job.
-When Louie goes to see Zosh to try to find Frankie, Louie discovers that Zosh has been faking her paralysis and can walk.
-Zosh, scared of being found out, pushes Louie over the railing of the stairwell to his death, but things backfire when Frankie is sought for Louie's murder.
+At the audition, with withdrawal coming on, Frankie cannot keep the beat and ruins his chance of landing the job.
+When Louie goes to see Zosh to try to find Frankie, he discovers that she has been faking her paralysis.
+Zosh, scared of being found out, pushes Louie over the stairwell railing to his death, but Frankie is sought for the murder.

-Initially not realizing he is a suspect in Louie's death, Frankie goes to Molly hoping to get money for a fix.
-After learning that Captain Bednar and the police are looking for him, Molly convinces Frankie that he must go cold turkey if he is to stand a chance with the police.
+Frankie goes to Molly hoping to get money for a fix.
+After learning that Captain Bednar and the police are looking for him, Molly convinces him that he must go cold turkey if he is to stand a chance with the police.
 Frankie agrees and is locked in Molly's apartment where he goes through a grueling withdrawal to clear the drugs from his body.
-Finally clean again, he tells Zosh he is going to leave her, start anew and stand trial.
-In her desperation to keep Frankie from leaving her, Zosh once again gives herself away, standing up in front of Frankie and the police.
-She runs, but can get no farther than the outside balcony.
-Trapped, she blows the whistle and throws herself off the balcony to her death.
-A police ambulance then arrives to remove Zosh's lifeless body and drives away, while Frankie watches in dismay.
-He then walks away, with Molly following as Sparrow can be seen walking away in the opposite direction.
+Finally clean again, he goes to tell Zosh he is going to leave her, start anew, and stand trial.
+In her desperation to keep Frankie from leaving her, Zosh gives herself away, standing up in front of Frankie and the police.
+She runs but gets no farther than the outside balcony.
+Trapped, she throws herself off the balcony to her death.
+A police ambulance arrives to remove Zosh's lifeless body and drives away, while Frankie watches in dismay.
+He walks off, with Molly following as Sparrow goes in the opposite direction.